Learn New Skills -- Make New Friends -- Experience New Adventures

 Following the 10-week course, in order to graduate, students flock to more than 100 WTC-sponsored trips each spring and summer.
 Graduates go on to participate in adventurous cross-country backpacks with family and friends or on Sierra Club outings.
 Some climb peaks in the Sierra Nevada or attempt trekking the John Muir Trail; others go on to summit Mt.
 Shasta or Mt.
 Rainier or Mt.
 Kilimanjaro – and beyond.
 Some of our graduates join the WTC staff and become rated outings leaders for the Sierra Club.
 Others simply do what they were doing before WTC; they just do it more wisely, more carefully and more enjoyably.

-THE 2015 COURSE IS COMPLETED.
-REGISTRATION FOR THE 2016 COURSE WILL OPEN IN JULY 2015.
+REGISTRATION FOR THE 2016 COURSE is OPEN.
 For more information about the course, please visit WTC's website.

-[header photo of WTC WLA Group 3 Snow Camp by Benny Haddad]
+[header photo of WTC Orange County Snow Camp by Matt Hengst]